lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 ### Inheriting styles from a superclass

-Using an array of tagged template literals, a component can inherit the styles from a LitElement superclass, and add its own styles:
+Using an array of tagged template literals, a component can inherit the styles from a superclass, and add its own styles:

 {% playground-ide "docs/components/style/superstyles" %}